insyri/tpy/.github/CONTRIBUTING.md

                    `
    -Quiet          ` # Disables logging information.
                    `
-   -Esm            ` # Prepares the project for ESModule emission; changes the
+   -Module string  ` # Prepares the project for which module type; if `ESModule`,
-                   ` # TS config target via `-m` and `type` field in `package.json`.
+                   ` # the script changes the TS config target and `type` field ` # in the `package.json` file, otherwise— `CommonJS` is implied ` # if this flag isn't called, but can be explicitly set here— ` # building will go as per usual with the given configurations.
                    `
-   -Reset          ` # Reset project back to CommonJS configuration, used with -Esm.
+   -NoReset        ` # Does not reset the project back to the CommonJS configuration,
+                   ` # used with ESModule building for publication or usage.
+                   `
+   -CleanInstall   ` # Invokes npm with `npm ci` instead of `npm install`; performs a
+                   ` # clean installation of dependencies.
 ```

-*Note: backticks on each line indicate line escaping; synonymous to `\` on
-Bash/Linux.

-This will generate a `node` folder with contents structured to ship on npm.

 ## Documenting Conventions